 When I had found you, the bees were gathering honey and I was gathering rum..,now, I barely have power to pick up the pieces.
 My son is somewhere and I have no clue where that somewhere is.
 I loved myself too much, didn’t I?

 Were you always this beautiful, or did age take away your color, your fullness?
 I do not remember you, yet your words are running inside my head like a broken record.
 I have even forgotten your name.
 It’s been years since it passed my lips.

 The painting of his mother stood motionless among the fading summer rays of light.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, manoflettersWrite a Review